 The DAP’s fate changed irrevocably with the arrival of a new member: Adolf Hitler.
 He first arrived in September 1919, attending his first meetings as a Reichswehr spy before becoming swept up in its political ideas.
 The DAP’s early members were struck by the passion and forcefulness of Hitler’s public speaking.
 The party grew steadily through 1920, due in some part to Hitler’s influence.
 It reinvented itself as the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP, or National Socialist German Workers’ Party.
 In February 1920 Hitler convened a rally attended by 2,000 people, the party’s largest gathering to that point.
 The NSDAP also adopted a political manifesto, the ’25 Points’, outlining its core ideas and policies.

 In July 1921 Drexler stood down as party chairman, allowing Hitler to fill this role.
-Two months later Hitler scrapped the NSDAP’s council and declared himself the party’s fuhrer (absolute leader).
+Two months later Hitler scrapped the NSDAP’s council and declared himself the party’s Fuhrer (absolute leader).
 Two years after joining the DAP, Hitler was now solely responsible for policy and decision-making.
 He ordered the formation of a paramilitary branch, the Sturmabteilung (the SA, later known as the ‘Brownshirts’) to deal with political opponents.
 He also formed the Hitler-Jugend (Hitler Youth) to attract young people to the party, acquired a newspaper and adopted the swastika (a common motif) as the party’s emblem.
-By the end of 1921 the NSDAP had several thousand members, a considerable improvement on the few dozen of late 1919.
+By the end of 1921, the NSDAP had several thousand members, a considerable improvement on the few dozens of late 1919.

 Hans Mommsen, historian